Nitheeshkum/Computer-Vision/Thermal Night vision project/Readme.md

-# 🔥 THERMAL NIGHT VISION FACIAL RECOGNITION & ALERT SYSTEM
+# 🔥 AUTOMATED FACE RECOGNITION AND SECURITY ALERT SYSTEM

 ## 📌 PROJECT DESCRIPTION

-A real-time thermal detection and facial recognition system built with **YOLOv8 segmentation**, **OpenCV**, **Face Recognition library**, and a **Gradio-based live video interface**.
+A real-timeAUTOMATED FACE RECOGNITION AND SECURITY ALERT SYSTEM  built with **YOLOv8 segmentation**, **OpenCV**, **Face Recognition library**, and a **Gradio-based live video interface**.

-This system applies a dynamic thermal effect to detected human figures, recognizes known faces from a stored database, and triggers alert sounds when unknown persons are detected.
+This system applies a dynamic detection of  human figures, recognizes known faces from a stored database, and triggers alert sounds when unknown persons are detected.

 ---